ecovisum/ecovisum-site/content/page_02.md

 **[switchoff.nus.org.uk](https://switchoff.nus.org.uk)**

-The Energy Dashboard (shown above) has successfully supported the National Union of Students [Switch Off campaign](http://studentswitchoff.org/) since March 2014, and recently won the [Class Digital Innovation Award](https://theclassof2020.org/the-class-awards-2020/) in November 2019 in Berlin, Germany.
+The Energy Dashboard (shown above) has successfully supported the National Union of Students [Switch Off campaign](http://studentswitchoff.org/) since March 2014, and recently won the [Class Digital Innovation Award](https://theclassof2020.org/the-class-awards-2020/) in November 2019 in Berlin, Germany ([see the NUS article](https://saves.nus.org.uk/articles/saves2-energy-dashboard-wins-best-in-class-digital-innovation-award)).
 The award:

 > recognizes, highlights and promotes companies and initiatives at the forefront of student living, working and learning.